linivan2003/Active-Directory-Home-Lab/README.md

 1. In Windows Server Manager, add roles and features
 2. Press next, and when the checkbox pops up, choose to add Active Directory Domain Services
 3. Proceed and Install, may take a minute
+4. In top Right, click flag and promote to Domain Controller
+5. Select "Add a New Forest"
+6. Specify Domain Name(Whatever you would like it to be I named it "mydomain.com")
+7. Input password unselect uncheck "Create DNS Delegation" in DNS options
+8. Keep proceeding "next" until you can click "Install"
+9. Once finished installing, it will log you out and restart.